hashantr99/ecommerce_dashboard_project/README.md

 A modern, responsive web application for managing e-commerce products, built with React, TypeScript, Vite, and Tailwind CSS.
 The dashboard allows users to add, edit, delete, search, and filter products, with local storage persistence and a dedicated bulk delete feature.

+For a detailed overview of the architectural decisions, code structure, and key components of the E-Commerce Product Dashboard visit ARCHITECTURE.md

 ## Table of Contents

 - [Features](#features)